Johan Collett Falsen

-In 1861 he was appointed County Governors of Nordre Bergenhus amt (now Sogn og Fjordane).
-He first resided at Lærdalsøyri, but bought a farm in Leikanger in 1862.
+In 1861 he was appointed County Governors of Nordre Bergenhus amt (now part of Vestland county).
+He first resided at Lærdalsøyri, but bought a farm in Leikanger Municipality in 1862.
 He thus became the first County Governor to live in Leikanger, where the county administration is located today.
 While stationed here, he was elected to Parliament for two more terms; in 1865 and 1868.
 He left the County Governor position in 1869 to pursue a career in national politics.

 In February 1870 Falsen was appointed Minister of Justice and the Police.
 His tenure ended on 29 June the same year; two days later he was appointed to the Council of State Division in Stockholm.
 On 1 August 1871 he was reassigned again, this time as Minister of the Navy and Postal Affairs.
 Only two months later, on 1 October, he was appointed Minister of Justice again.

 He held this post until 1 September 1872, when he was appointed Minister of the Interior.
 He held this position for exactly one year; then he returned to the Council of State Division in Stockholm.
 Exactly one year after that, he was appointed to his third period as Minister of Justice.
 He held this post until his death in September 1879, except for a period between 1 August 1877 and 1 August 1878, when he was assigned to the Council of State Division in Stockholm.

 Falsen was appointed a Commander of the Order of St. Olav, a Grand Cross of the Swedish Order of the Polar Star and a Grand Cross of the Danish Order of the Dannebrog.